eli-eric/ELI-panda/README.md

 # Docker

-We will use Docker for the production(for now dev) deployment.
+We will use [Docker](https://www.docker.com/get-started) for the deployment.

+On the deplyoment server we have nginx web server wich is working like a reverse proxy and forward the requests like that:

+panda.eli-beamlines.eu -> localhost:5000(docker container) - frontend
+api.panda.eli-beamlines.eu -> localhost:5001(docker container) - backend

+We can configure GitHub actions to automate build/test/deploy - for now Jiří Švácha will do that manualy and prepare these [Actions](https://github.com/eli-eric/ELI-panda/actions)